Definitions of Common Terms

 Exempt Review: research in this category is exempt from federal regulations at 45 CFR 46.
 Research that falls under this type of review is not subject to a formal informed consent process or to continuing review by the IRB.
-However, determinations of exemption must be made by a qualified member of the IRB.
 There are six categories that can be used in exempt review as specified in 45 CFR 46.

 Expedited Review: research in this category involves no more than minimal risk and involves research in at least one of 7 categories specified in 45 CFR 46 (Note: there are two additional categories in the expedited review process that can be used but only at the time of continuing review).

 Full Board Review: research in this category does not meet the qualifications for review in either the exempt or expedited processes and must be reviewed by members of the Full Board at a regularly scheduled meeting.

 - *Human Participant: a living individual about whom an investigator (whether professional

 or student) conducting research obtains 1) data through intervention or interaction with the individual or 2) identifiable private information.